SkygearIO/skygear-doc/content/ios/record.md

 record has a _type_, which describes what kind of data this record holds.

-A record can store whatever values that's JSON-serializable, it include strings, numbers, booleans, dates, plus several custom type that Ourd supports (TODO: add references to other pages).
+A record can store whatever values that's JSON-serializable, it include strings, numbers, booleans, dates, plus several custom type that Skygear supports (TODO: add references to other pages).

 ### SKYContainer